neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 2. Search for and install "Pylint"

-## Trace Python code which includes types, and understand why it's important to keep track of the types
+## Tracing Python code which includes types, and why it's important to keep track of the types

 Your classmate wants help finding a bug in their code: